jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/leaflet_map/map_component.md

 #### useState manages various aspects of the map:
 - countryData: Holds details of selected countries
 - regionData: Holds details of the regions of the selected country
-- countryIso3Data: Holds details about nutrition used for accordion elements in the FCS and IPC mode
+- countryIso3Data: Holds details about nutrition data used for accordion elements in the FCS and IPC mode
 - isLoadingCountry: Tracks whether the data for a country is currently loading
 - regionNutritionData: Holds details of the regions of the selected country in Nutrition mode
 - ipcRegionData: Holds details of the regions of the selected country in IPC mode